konkit/programmerjournal/README.md

 # TODO
+* Add notes to the weekly notes
+* Recurring tasks
+* Count of tickets in the navbar would be awesome
 * Tags for tasks, tags for notes
-* Recurring tasks
 * Undo snooze
 * Make it possible to navigate to a specific day from URL